dingusdev/dingusppc/zdocs/users/manual.md

 dingusppc -b bootrom-6100.bin --rambank1_size 64 --rambank2_size 64 --hdd_img "System_712.dsk"
 ```

-The user has specified their own ROM file, which is for a Power Macintosh 6100 and has also set up two separate RAM banks to use 64 MB.
+The user has specified their own ROM file, which is for a Power Macintosh 6100 and has also set up two separate RAM banks to use 64 MB each.
 Note that if a second RAM bank is to be specified for the 6100, it should be the same size as the first RAM bank.
 With only a hard disk specified, the machine will immediately boot to the OS on the hard disk.

 ```
 dingusppc -b "Power_Mac_G3_Beige.ROM" -r --rambank1_size 128 --fdd_img "DiskTools_8.5.img"